MekhyW/DYNAMO-Electronic_Fursuit-2.0/README.md

 ![APN Settings](Planning/apn.jpg)

+If you connect to a WiFi network (such as a hotel network), the connection can usually be forwarded to the suit via a "WiFi Sharing" option in the phone's network settings.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request.
 Or, if you have any suggestions or feedback contact me directly via Telegram @MekhyW.